 This is a common team building activity used by the military.
 Each team has to carry a telegraph pole or railway sleeper across an obstacle course.
 The sheer weight of the pole requires everyone in the team to work together.
 To see how the team work together when they are physically exhausted, give them a heavy load to move as a military team building physical activity.
 This requires physical strength, coordination, and strong leadership to maintain team morale.

-One of the military teamwork challenges that is done for competitions is to race across a course with a full sized gun.
+Racing across a course with a full sized gun is one of the military teamwork challenges that is done for competitions.
 And I don’t mean a rifle, I mean a gun carriage or cannon.
-To get it across some of the obstacles, the wheels have to be taken off and the entire gun dismantled.
+The wheels have to be taken off and the entire gun dismantled to get it across some of the obstacles.
 At the other end it has to be reassembled and fired to show the winner.